top of page

 • You don't need a prescription to get boric acid.

-• My preferred brands:
+• Good brands:

 Screen Shot 2022-06-12 at 10.25.20 AM.png